Duplicate File Finder’s Auto Select option is a feature that allows you to automatically select multiple duplicate files for removal.

 By default, the Downloads folder is included in the list.
 You can click on the plus button to add any other folder or click on the minus button to exclude them.
 Tick the checkboxes next to the added folders or uncheck them to enable or disable removing from these folders.

 For example, let’s say there are two duplicate files in the group.
 One file is located in the Downloads folder, and the second is in the Pictures folder.
 Following the Always select in the Downloads folder rule, Auto Select marks the duplicate file in the Downloads folder for removal and not in Pictures.

-The Never select in selected folder rule
+The Never select in specified folders rule

-According to this rule, when you click Auto Select, the app shows all duplicates, but it suggests files from other folders for removal (never the specified folders).
+According to this rule, when you click Auto Select, the app shows all duplicates, but it suggests files from other folders for removal (never in the specified folders).

 For example, this time let’s say you have two duplicate files.
 These files have the same name, type, size, content, and date of creation.
 But one file is located in the Documents folder, and another one is in the Music folder.

 According to the Never select in the Music folder rule, Auto Select keeps the file in the Music folder and marks the duplicate file in the Documents folder for removal.